SimonCalleLaverde/SimonCalleLaverde.github.io/about.md

 ---
 layout: page
-title: Background
+title: About
-headline: My Background
+headline: About me
-permalink: /background
+permalink: /about
 slug: about
 type_slug: basic
 header_image: ""
 ---

-This is the "Background" or "About" page.
+This is the "About" page.